oceanspace/oceanspace.github.io/pages/Page1.md

 ## getting started
 <a href="https://datacarpentry.org/" target="_blank">data literacy and training from data carpentry</a><br>
---> <a href="https://carpentrieslab.github.io/python-aos-lesson/" target="_blank">atmosphere and ocean lessons</a>: Python lessons for gridded netCDF files
+--> <a href="https://carpentrieslab.github.io/python-aos-lesson/" target="_blank">atmosphere and ocean lessons</a>
 <br>
-<br><a href="https://docs.python.org/3/tutorial/" target="_blank">python tutorial</a>: The old school way to learn...
+<br><a href="https://docs.python.org/3/tutorial/" target="_blank">python tutorial</a>
+The old school way to learn...
 Read through a section or two each day and follow along with your favorite dataset.
 <br>

 ## datasets